Andrew Mountbatten-Windsor becomes first senior British royal to be arrested in centuries. Here’s what we know

 By Christian Edwards, Lauren Said-Moorhouse, Issy Ronald, CNN

+They did not disclose what led to Andrew’s arrest, but previously said they were assessing whether he shared confidential information with Epstein during his decade as a UK trade envoy.

+The royal, who was then the Duke of York, was forced to step down from his role in 2011 over his friendship with Epstein, who had been convicted in 2008 for soliciting prostitution from a minor.

 The former prince has denied all accusations against him and insisted he never witnessed or suspected any of the behavior of which Epstein is accused.
-He has not commented publicly on these more recent allegations of misconduct in public office that emerged after the DOJ releases.
+He has not commented publicly on the allegation of misconduct in public office that emerged after the latest DOJ release.

 Where was he arrested?

-Unmarked police cars were seen arriving at Mountbatten-Windsor’s home on his brother’s Sandringham estate in Norfolk on Thursday, the day of his birthday.

-He only moved to this house earlier this month, after Charles evicted him from the royal estate at Windsor amid the fallout from an earlier set of Epstein files.
+The royal was arrested at his new home on his brother’s Sandringham estate in Norfolk, eastern England.
+Mountbatten-Windsor had only moved there earlier this month, after the King evicted him from the royal estate at Windsor in Berkshire, west of London, following an earlier DOJ release of Epstein files.

-Uniformed police officers were also seen behind the gates of the Royal Lodge, Andrew’s former residence, on Thursday.

-The Norfolk Constabulary, whose jurisdiction extends over Sandringham, has said it is supporting Thames Valley Police’s investigation.
+Soon after unmarked police cars and plainclothes officers arrived at Wood Farm, Andrew’s residence at Sandringham, uniformed police officers also raided Royal Lodge at Windsor, which had been his home since 2003.

+Mountbatten-Windsor was detained by Thames Valley Police, which covers Berkshire, even though the arrest was made in Sandringham, which is covered by the Norfolk Constabulary.
+The Norfolk force told CNN it was supporting Thames Valley Police’s investigation.

 What previous scandals has he faced?

-The arrest of Mountbatten-Windsor is the latest development in the yearslong controversy over his ties to Epstein.

-He stepped down from his royal duties in 2019 in the aftermath of a disastrous BBC interview during which he attempted to bat away any allegations of wrongdoing.
+After standing down as trade envoy in 2011, Mountbatten-Windsor faced prolonged scrutiny over his ties to Epstein.
+In 2019, he agreed to a long, sit-down interview with BBC Newsnight in which he responded to allegations of wrongdoing.

+Having been pictured with Epstein in New York’s Central Park in 2010, after his conviction, Mountbatten-Windsor explained that he had traveled to New York to end his friendship with the disgraced financier.
+Asked why that involved his staying at Epstein’s mansion for several days, the former prince said it was “convenient,” and that he thought speaking with Epstein in person was “honorable and right.”

-He said he had “no recollection of ever meeting” Virginia Giuffre, who would later accuse the royal of having sex with her three times when she was a teenager.
+Mountbatten-Windsor also said he had “no recollection of ever meeting” Virginia Giuffre, who in 2015 had alleged that she was forced to have sex with the then-prince three times, including when she was 17.
+He suggested that a photo from 2001 showing himself and Giuffre in Ghislaine Maxwell’s house may have been faked.

-She sued Mountbatten-Windsor in a New York court in 2021, accusing him of sexual assault.
-Despite claiming never to have met her, the royal reportedly paid millions of dollars to Giuffre in 2022 to settle the case, without admitting any responsibility of wrongdoing.
+Giuffre sued Mountbatten-Windsor in a New York court in 2021, accusing him of sexual assault.
+Despite claiming never to have met her, the royal reportedly paid millions of dollars to Giuffre in 2022 to settle the case, without admitting responsibility for any wrongdoing.

-Further humiliation followed last year when Charles stripped his brother of his title as prince and cast him out of the Windsor estate, marking the most public relegation of a British senior royal since the abdication crisis in 1936.
+Following further allegations in Guiffre’s memoir, published posthumously after she died by suicide in April 2025, King Charles stripped his younger brother of his title as prince in October.
+The scandal swelled again after the DOJ released photos in January that appeared to show Mountbatten-Windsor kneeling over a woman or girl lying on the floor.

 How has King Charles reacted?